opennetworkinglab/aether-onramp/README.md

 ## AMP - Aether Management Platform

-The amp repository builds Aether Management Platform that has Aether-ROC and Monitoring system.
+The AMP repository is responsible for building the Aether Management Platform, which includes Aether-ROC and a monitoring system.
 It utilizes the k8 repository as a submodule to create a multi-node cluster.

-### Step-by-Step Installation
-To install the amp, follow these steps:
+To install AMP, follow these step-by-step instructions:

-1. Install k8 cluster
+1. Install the K8 cluster:
-   - As AMP uses K8 submodule, install k8 cluster using `make k8s-install`
+   - Use the `make k8s-install` command to install the K8 cluster.

-2. Install ROC
+2. Install ROC:
-   - Specify helm charts for `atomix, onosproject, aether_roc`
+   - Specify the Helm charts for `atomix`, `onosproject`, and `aether_roc`.
-   - Run `roc-install`.
+   - Run the `roc-install` command.
-   - Run `make 5g-roc-install` for 5G or `make 4g-roc-install` for 5G
+   - For 5G, use the `make 5g-roc-install` command.
+For 4G, use the `make 4g-roc-install` command.

-3. Install Monitering
+3. Install Monitoring:
-   - Specify helm charts for `monitor, monitor-crd`
+   - Specify the Helm charts for `monitor` and `monitor-crd`.
-   - Run `monitor-install`.
+   - Run the `monitor-install` command.

 #### One-Step Installation
 To install AMF in one go, run `amp-install`.